-The screening period, the time when we first evaluate whether you are eligible to participate and the time when you start on study medication, may last up to 35 days.
+The screening period (the time between the Screening visit and Baseline visit) may last up to 35 days.
 The screening period may be extended to up to 42 days after the Screening Visit if a certain screening test called a genotype needs to be repeated.
-A genotype is a blood test that determines if your virus is resistant to any medications.
 You will be treated with the study drug(s) for a minimum of 192 weeks (44 months).
 During this time, you will be required to visit the clinic at least 23 times.
 Following your 192 weeks on-study, you will continue to take your study drugs and attend visits every 12 weeks thereafter until the study is unblinded ("unblinded" means that you and your study doctor will be told which treatment arm you received).
-Subjects who complete the required on-study treatment and who qualify will be offered the opportunity to receive GS-9350-boosted atazanavir and Truvada as part of a separate, open-label roll-over study.
+Subjects who complete the required on-study treatment and who qualify will be offered the opportunity to receive EVG/FTC/TDF/GS-9350 as part of a separate, open-label roll-over study.
 "Open-label" means you and your doctor will know what study drugs you will be taking.

-Subjects who choose to participate in the open-label rollover study will receive GS-9350-boosted atazanavir and Truvada until it becomes commercially available or until Gilead Sciences chooses to stop the development of the GS-9350 tablet.
+Subjects who choose to participate in the open-label rollover study will receive EVG/FTC/TDF/GS-9350 until it becomes commercially available or until Gilead Sciences chooses to stop the development of the EVG/FTC/TDF/GS-9350 single-tablet regimen (STR).